crmlatte/tp/docs/UserGuide.md

 Deletes the specified student from the student list.

-Format: `delete INDEX`
+Format: `delete INDEX` or `delete STUDENT_ID`

-* Deletes the student at the specified `INDEX`, with a confirmation step to prevent accidental deletions.
+* Deletes the student at the specified `INDEX` or matching `STUDENT_ID`.
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* After entering the command you will be prompted to confirm the deletion by typing:
+* After entering the command, you will be prompted to confirm the deletion:
-  * Y to confirm
+  * Type `Y` to confirm the deletion
-  * N to cancel
+  * Type `N` to cancel the deletion
-  * Anything else prompts: `Invalid response.
+  * Any other input will prompt: `Invalid response.
 Please enter Y/N.`

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student from the list after confirmation.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the search results after confirmation.
+* `delete A1234567B` deletes the student with student ID A1234567B after confirmation.

 ### Clearing all entries : `clear`